F-Gallego/FWB-CTF/docs/Hands-on-Labs/08-sql-injection.md

 1. Drill into the threat log to view **Log Details**, to view the request blocked by **Machine Learning**

     ![LE3 MLA img9](LE3-MLA-img9.png)

+ !!! tip
+        Thank you for participating!
+Check your CTF for the remaining questions.
+I hope you had fun learning something new today :)